Pickens Technical College’s Construction Technology Pathway: Laser Scanning an Emerging Construction Technology

 What are some of the new technologies that are showing up on construction sites and changing how they are being managed?

 Laser scanning is not a new concept.
-Laser scanners have been used on construction sites since the mid-1990s when they were primarily used to survey property.
+Laser scanners have been used on construction sites since the mid-1990s when they were primarily used to survey the property.
 Reality capture via laser scanning converts its scanned data into digital models that contain detailed information on sites and buildings.

 Today, construction workers are using updated hardware to build more detailed digital models.
 Reality capture models of any construction site can be made from three-dimensional scans, laser scans, drone photography, and 360-degree photographs.
 This work can be conducted much faster than ever before, using a wide variety of tools, such as 360-degree cameras or camera-mounted drones.